Home

 The plant can reach a height of 50 to 80 cm and has tiny white flowers.
 It has a sweet and very aromatic flavor that will remind you of licorice, fennel and tarragon.
 This makes it a wonderful spice you can use to make yourself a cup of tea and many other things.

-The Benefits of Anise Tea are as follows:
+Benefits of Anise Tea

 • Helps with stomach complaints as well as lack of appetite.